Puerto Escondido Oaxaca: Definitive Travel Guide for 2023

 Puerto Escondido is a highly praised paradise for beach fans and surfers alike.
 Your trip will be unforgettable with today’s guide to this cozy Oaxacan coastal town.

-This Magical beach town is the most populated place on the coast of Oaxaca, in the municipality of San Pedro Mixtepec.
+This Magical beach town is the most populated place on the coast of Oaxaca, in San Pedro Mixtepec.